 What is the best AI tool for writing?

-ChatGPT, Claude, Gemini, Grammarly, and Notion AI are commonly used for writing, editing, brainstorming, and content planning.
+ChatGPT, Claude, and Grammarly are commonly used for writing, editing, and content planning.
+ChatGPT and Claude handle drafting and ideas, while Grammarly polishes grammar and tone.

 What is the best AI for coding?